Violet-ctrlc/Violet-ctrlc/README.md

 - 👋 Hi, I’m @Violet-ctrlc
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Python and IoT
+- 🌱 I’m currently learning Python and c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...